BSO

 The band that played was a jazzy husband and wife act called Too Human.

 The Bing opened in 1950, so nearly everyone who was a child in the Springfield area during the decades before it closed in 1999 has some memories of it.
 I was one of those kids, and therefore looked forward to seeing what has been done to revive the place.
-After the show, I imposed on Hale to show us the still unrenovated movie theater.
+After the show, I imposed on Hale to show us the still unrenovated movie theater itself.
 So grabbing an industrial flashlight to show the way, Hale led us into the shadowy ruins of the theater itself.

 There is still a long way to go before the old Bing is finally restored, this time into not just a movie theater but a place that shows plays and concerts as well.
-It may take a while, but I predict that Brian Hale and his devoted volunteers will one day bring their beautiful obsession into reality.
+It may take a while, but I hope that Brian Hale and his devoted volunteers will one day bring their beautiful obsession into reality.

 And just a short ways away is the Richard Neal for Congress Re-Election Headquarters.